HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Read more details about when boys stop growing.

-All this growing requires energy and nutrients.
-As such, nutrient needs and calorie requirements are at an all-time high, preparing the body for its last phase of growth.
+All this growing requires energy and essential nutrients.
+As such, the nutritional needs of adolescence are at an all-time high, preparing the body for its last phase of growth.

-It’s no wonder teenager eating habits become a central focus!
+It’s no wonder teenage eating habits become a central focus!

-Obviously, you can support your teen through all this growth with good food and healthy eating habits.
+Obviously, you can support your teen through all this growth with good food, healthy meals, and encouraging healthy eating habits.

-An eating schedule for meals and snacks still works well with the teen, even though your teen may be drawn to eat outside your home.
+An eating schedule for regular meals and snacks still works well with the teen, even though your teen may be drawn to eat outside your home or to “junk food.”

-This is where you’ll have to draw the line and set rules around family meals and friend meals.
+This is where you may have to draw the line and set rules around family meals and friend meals.

-Healthy meal plans including nutritious foods such as lean protein sources, dairy (or non-dairy), fruits, vegetables and whole grains should anchor your teen’s diet.
+healthy diet, including nutritious foods such as lean protein sources like lean meats or eggs, dairy products (or non-dairy alternatives), fruits, vegetables and whole grains foods like whole wheat bread or brown rice, should anchor your teen’s diet.

-Of course, sweets and treats will be the lure.
-How to balance sweets will be a challenge, but I encourage you to make your home a health haven where your teen can get the nutrition he needs to grow well.
+Of course, sweets and treats and sugary drinks may be the lure.
+How to balance sweets will be a challenge, but I encourage you to make your home a health haven where your teen can get the nutrition he needs to grow well with predictable times when sweets and treats are eaten.

-Last, being a good role model helps a lot.
+Last, being a good role model of a healthy lifestyle helps a lot.

 It is normal for teens to eat a lot, especially boys.

-They have the highest calorie requirements for growth than any other age or stage of childhood, some needing up to 3400 calories per day!
+They have the highest calorie requirements for growth than any other age or stage of childhood, with some teenage boys needing up to 3,400 calories per day!

 How Often Should a Teen Eat?